Rush fan page

 Caress of Steel

 I really enjoyed this album when I first heard it.
 I don't get the down-the-tubes dislike, but that's as a loyal Rush fan.
 Definitely underrated.
+Caress of Steel was released in September 1975.
+In October the single Return of the Prince was released, the third part of the song The Necromancer, with I Think I'm Going Bald on side B. A second single was released in November: Lakeside Park, with Bastille Day on side B.

 2112

 The 40th anniversary remaster is the most current offering for the album in various formats.
 The Rush website lists the 40th Anniversary Deluxe edition (not to be confused with the Deluxe edition reissue that preceeded it) as a new album, but doesn't list the other anniversary editions as unique.
 The 50th anniversary was 1 April 2026.
+A single was released in June 1976: The Twilight Zone, with Lessons on side B.

 All the World's a Stage